turbot/guardrails-docs/docs/guides/managing-policies/config-examples/s3-access-logs/index.md

 `Access-Logs`.

 <div class = "alert alert-warning">
-This example, along with just about any policy pack in Guardrails, can be deployed using Terraform.
+This example, along with just about any Policy Pack in Guardrails, can be deployed using Terraform.
 Check it out at the <a href="https://github.com/turbot/guardrails-samples/tree/main/policy_packs/aws/s3/enforce_access_logging_is_enabled_for_buckets" target="_blank">Guardrails Samples Repo</a>.
 </div>

 The Guardrails mod `aws-s3` being installed is a prerequisite of this guide.